 const newItems = update(items, {$splice: [[index, 1]]});

-In clean JS, deleting using a filter is the best way.
+In clean JavaScript, deleting using a filter is the best way.
 Using immutability-helper

-Unfortunately, if we don't any additional tools, the code for our solution will get too cumbersome.
-We're showing it here for reference, but you shouldn't do this in real code.
+Unfortunately, if we do not have any additional tools, the code for our solution will get too cumbersome.
+We're showing it here for reference, but you shouldn't do this in real projects:

 const index = items.findIndex((item) => item.id === id);